 A monopole mast is also considered as a viable option for the applicant.
-However, the mast will not be able to hold as much equipment when compared lattice mast, increasing the need to erect more masts for coverage in the vicinity.
+However, the mast will not be able to hold as much equipment when compared to the tree mast (preferred alternative), and will have a higher visual impact due to its proximity to the nearby residences.